A topic from the subject of Literature Review in Chemistry.

 Applications:

-Chemical kinetics studies have numerous applications, including:
+Chemical kinetics has wide-ranging applications, including:

 Methods of Studying Chemical Kinetics: